Krylov Winding and Emergent Coherence in Operator Growth Dynamics

 \lsec{Relating size and Krylov winding} Having established that Krylov winding is generic, we will derive sufficient conditions for it to generate size winding.
 The size winding ansatz \eqref{eq:SizeWindingDef} makes two assertions: (i) the phases of coefficients $c_P$ for all Pauli strings $P$ with the same size $|P|=\ell$ are aligned, and (ii) this common phase is linear in $\ell$.
 These properties are encoded in the size distribution $p(\ell,t) = \sum_{|P|=\ell} |c_{P}(t)|^{2}$ and the size-winding distribution $q(\ell,t) = \sum_{|P|=\ell} c_{P}^{2}(t)$.
 Perfect phase alignment corresponds to $|q(\ell,t)| = p(\ell,t)$, while phase linearity means $\arg(q(\ell,t)) \propto \ell$.
-These properties lead to a peak in the Fourier transform of the size winding distribution \bea C_S(\mu,t) \equiv \sum_{\ell \geq 0} q(l) e^{i \mu l} \eea which is related to the fidelity of size winding-based quantum teleportation protocols~\cite{brown2023quantum,nezami2023quantum}.
+These properties lead to a peak in the Fourier transform of the size winding distribution \bea C_S(\mu,t) \equiv \sum_{\ell \geq 0} q(l) e^{i \mu \ell} \eea which is related to the fidelity of size winding-based quantum teleportation protocols~\cite{brown2023quantum,nezami2023quantum}.
+We note that $C_S$ depends on both the phase and the magnitude of the operator wavefunction $c_P(t)$: a peak in $C_S(\mu)$ requires the phase $\phi_P(t)$ to be coherent over a range of sizes for which the wavefunction amplitude is non-negligible.

 By comparing the Fourier transform of the operator wavefunction in Krylov space (Fig. \ref{fig:Krylov_FTs}, $C_K(\mu,t)$) with its counterpart in size space (Fig. \ref{fig:size_FTs}, $C_S(\mu,t) $), it becomes clear that Krylov and size winding have similar phenomenology, and we now discuss their connection in more details.